rails/rails/guides/source/active_record_validations_callbacks.md

 end
 ```

-### Using a Proc with +:if+ and +:unless+
+### Using a Proc with `:if` and `:unless`

-Finally, it's possible to associate +:if+ and +:unless+ with a +Proc+ object which will be called.
-Using a +Proc+ object gives you the ability to write an inline condition instead of a separate method.
+Finally, it's possible to associate `:if` and `:unless` with a `Proc` object which will be called.
+Using a `Proc` object gives you the ability to write an inline condition instead of a separate method.
 This option is best suited for one-liners.

 ```ruby
 class Account < ActiveRecord::Base